ChatScript/ChatScript/WIKI/ChatScript-Command-Line-Parameters.md

 |`crnl_safe`	| tells system it does not need to search for cr or nl to remove from inputs.
 |`blockapitrace`	| disables any %trace_on in ^testpattern and ^testoutput.
 Used for production servers.
 |`traceboot`	| turns on tracing while cs_boot is running at startup
+|`parselimit=n`	| if input is larger than n characters, disable intense spellchecking, pos-tagging, and parsing for speed

 Trustpos is normally off by default because CS is only about 94% accurate in its built-in pos-tagging.
 So it prefers to wrongly match by allowing all pos values Of